National Historic Ships UK are pleased to offer a specialist Historic Vessel Conservation course.

 min 1 year, max 3 years

 Cost of individual unit:

 As a distance learning course, it allows for as flexible approach as possible.
 Delivered via the online platform Moodle, you will have access to:

 - course materials such as reading lists, learning films and case studies

-- discussion boards for students and mentors to communicate and an opportunity for sharing knowledge, skills and experience
+- discussion boards for students to share knowledge, skills and experience

 - webinars and guest publications